PabloUribeB/PabloUribeB.github.io/_pages/publications.md

 <hr>

 - **Heterogeneity in the Returns to Higher Education in Colombia** (with Christian Posso and Estefania Saravia).
-- **Unintended Consequences of Pension Reforms: Evidence from Colombia** (with Arlen Guarín and Christian Posso).
 - **The Effects of Specialties on Physician's Labor Market and Health** (with Daniel Márquez, Nicolás Mancera, Christian Posso and Juan David Rengifo).

 &nbsp;